nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User chooses to add a new buyer.
-2. User enters the details of the buyer (e.g. their requirements) and his/her status as a buyer/seller.
+2. User enters the details of the buyer.
 3. User executes add command.

 Use case ends.

 **Extensions**
-* 2a.
-The buyer already exists.
+* 3a.
+The buyer already exists.<br>
-* 2b.
-Cobb shows an error message.
+  3a1.
+Cobb shows an error message.<br>
   Use case ends.

-* 3a.
-User provides incorrectly formatted information.
 * 3b.
+User provides incorrectly formatted information.<br>
-Cobb shows an error message.
+  3b1.
+Cobb shows an error message.<br>
   Use case ends.

 ### Use case: Add a property